Sri Lanka

 From the airport we have a bus trip of about 1 hour (40 km) towards Marawila which lies at a long quiet beach in a tropical environment.
 It’s a relaxed area which is not yet discovered by tourists.
 Here we taste from day one the real Sri Lanka.

 We stay in a nice hotel with swimming pool, where we take the time to meet the other group members while having a local Lion Beer.
 We stayed in rooms at the pool side.
 Each room was a small separate building with a bed and bathroom.
 Luckily there was airco as well.
+In the evening we were able to observe from a distance a local marriage party going on in the hotel.

 Hotel pool